 Nobody really thought it would work.
-But a few weeks later, a car pulled up with Rashauna, Antoinette and the two twins, no longer babies, but two-and-a half-year-olds.
+But a few weeks later, a car pulled up with Rashauna, Antoinette and the two twins - no longer babies, but 2-and-a-half-year-olds.

-HOWE: Antoinette came in and she says, grandma, grandma, we get to stay.
-We get to stay.
+HOWE: Antoinette came in and she just - Grandma, Grandma, we get to stay.
+We get to stay!

 SULLIVAN: The state offered no explanation, no apology.
 In fact, the social worker issued a dire warning.
 This is a trial run, the worker said.
 We can take them back at any time.